ABuffSeagull/lazulight-one-year-website/README.md

 ## Troubleshooting
 - Vite throws `Input file contains unsupported image format` and all the images are 1KB
   - We store our media in Git LFS.
 If you don't have it, grab it from [here](https://git-lfs.github.com/) or from your favorite package manager.
+See [here](https://github.com/git-lfs/git-lfs/wiki/Installation) for more detailed install instructions.
 After that, run `git lfs install` to activate it.
 If you've already cloned the repo before you installed Git LFS, you'll need to manually pull the media from LFS with `git lfs pull`.
 After that, everything should Just Work&#x2122;.

 Some important links for this project: